 - Do you prefer reading books with animals or people as the main character?

 Early chapter books are a wonderful tool to help children become independent readers.
 Choosing a book from a familiar series makes reading less stressful and encourages them to choose what to read next.
 They provide comfort for children before branching out into chapter books.

-While there is a large and growing variety of easy chapter books, not all are suitable for every reader.
+While there is a large and growing variety of beginning chapter books, not all are suitable for every reader.
 This is mainly down to how different publishers level books.
 Soon I will post an article on different levelling systems and how you can convert from one system to another.

-Finally, a resource to find recommendations of early chapter books.
+Finally, a resource to find recommendations of early chapter books and just-right books.
 Every year the Geisel Award awards authors and illustrator of this style of book.
 You can search the American Library Association (ALA) website for previous winners.
 It is also a good place to find the names of authors who write this kind of book.